bertrandlalo/prefect_jobs/docs/source/guidelines.rst

 a filtering task that receives an empty signal could soft fail in this case, and generate an empty signal as a result.

 Soft failures can generate results.
-They may be `Empty results`_, but could be a file with some other default contents.
+They may be `Empty results`_, or a file with some other default contents.

-Hard failures, refer to situations that were unexpected for the task.
+Hard failures refer to situations that were unexpected for the task.
 They should be reported (automatically) and the any task that depends on the results of the failed task should not be executed.
 For example, when a task fails to download the file that it needs to process (because Quetzal is down or the